zigor/morph/README.md

 # Morph

+The project contains a set of actions for Web Forms for Marketers rule engine [(Rule Set Editor)](https://doc.sitecore.net/web_forms_for_marketers/81/using_web_forms/creating_web_forms/create_a_field_rule_in_the_rule_set_editor) to customize forms fields.

+## Client Side Field Actions
-## Selection-dependent input for Web Forms For Marketers
+The actions enable selection-dependent inputs for the Sitecore Web Forms for Marketers module.

-Selection-dependent inputs require users to enter additional information related to an initial selection before they can complete a form.
+Selection-dependent input requires users to enter additional information related to an initial selection before they can complete a form.
 In almost all cases, it let make web forms simpler and more responsive to user actions and personalize forms depending on target audiences.

-Selection-dependent input requires forms to be dynamic on the client side.
-By default, the [Web Forms for Marketers](http://sdn.sitecore.net/Products/Web Forms for Marketers/Web Forms for Marketers 2,-d-,3.aspx) module does not provide this behavior but it provides the field rules engine [(5.2 Configuring Web Form Fields)](http://sdn.sitecore.net/upload/sdn5/products/web_forms2/web forms for marketers v2_3 user guide-usletter.pdf) to customize forms fields.

-## Client Side Field Actions
-Selection-dependent input is implemented as a set of Web Forms for Marketers field actions.

 -	Changing `specific` field to `value` hide element